jroivas/bizarre/README.md

     |num1

-Difference is, that type is left out stack name is followed directly after selector `|`.
+Difference is, that type is left out, and stack name is followed directly after selector `|`.
 It's an error to instruct this for uninitialized stack.
 This also means stack types can't be stack names.